evangowan/paleo_sea_level/readme.md

 Version history
 -------------

+- **Version 1.3**: Added Antarctica data for the Holocene and MIS 3, improved the presentation of index points on the plots, added the ability to calibrate mixed dates and terrestrial reservoir corrections, and improved documentation.
+(July 4, 2022)
 - **Version 1.2**: Updated the database with an update of the Baltic Sea dataset, and added sites from the North Sea.
+(March 15, 2022)
 - **Version 1.1**: Added some new LGM sites (including alternate Bonaparte Gulf interpretations), and modified some of the LGM and MIS 3 sites that I original set to have marine limiting points (due to large uncertainties) to have the originally interpreted sea level index ranges.
 (November 5, 2021)
 - **Version 1.0**: initial release (February 23, 2021)